seakeene/EGoT-ME/README.md

 implementing new types of DERs will require only development of a DER-S for this DER, after which it should integrate into the EDM without friction.

+## Contents

+* **Journal**: Contains the LaTex files required to  generate the design journal, main.pdf. auxil and out folders are also required for this.
+* **csvwritertest.csv** is the .csv output of the test script (*LogTest.py*)
+* **HelloWorld.py** is a "Hello World" file, typically used to test GitHub integrations.
+  It's not an important part of the system.
+* **LogTest.py** is the (currently) main file in the ME testbed.
+It configures and runs a GridAPPS-D simulation using the IEEE 13-node feeder model, and produces a timecoded log containing grid states for all of the measurement nodes in the model.
+* **Main.pdf** is the design journal for this project, which is generally updated whenever an update is made to the system and pushed to this repository.
+* **QueryDictTest.py** is a scratchpad script containing tests of a number of model information queries which I used to test the different ways to communicate with GridAPPS-D and the model.
+* **README.md** is this file.

 ## Background Documentation

 * [Development Plan Documents (PEG only)](https://drive.google.com/drive/folders/1gzclY2N1w7PiS4PjuwpQj0qUheekqnkn?usp=sharing)